confluentinc/ksql/docs/developer-guide/joins/join-streams-and-tables.md

 Stream-Table Joins
 ------------------

-ksqlDB only supports INNER and LEFT joins between a stream and a table.
+ksqlDB supports INNER and LEFT joins between a stream and a table.
+An OUTER join is not available because it cannot be defined with sounds semantics.

 Stream-table joins are always non-windowed joins.
 You can perform table lookups against a table when a new record arrives on the stream.
 Only